This gives leftover meatloaf a whole new appeal, when you serve it up with the taste and look of grill marks on it, and crunchy surfaces all over.

 - Air fry for about 10 minutes until the slices have browned and crisped a bit.
 Do not turn over during cooking.

 - If you are multiplying the quantities in the recipe, only do as many slices at one time as will fit in without stacking.
-Do in separate batches if you need to, keeping warm on a plate with a microwave cover.
+Do in separate batches if you need to, keeping warm on a covered plate.

 Leftover meatloaf, though always welcomed, can be a bit less interesting, as it usually gets the microwave-reheat treatment.